kdm9/rab/src/notebooks.md

 ### Apptainer

 If your server/cluster/laptop supports it, I recommend using [apptainer](https://apptainer.org/) to run a notebook container I have prepared.
 This ensures you have a recent version of both python3 and R, even on older systems.
 With apptainer, there is no installation step: apptainer will automatically pull the image when you go to run it.
-Therefore, one can simply run the following
+Therefore, one can simply run the following within a [tmux or screen](./terminal.md#tmux) session:

 ```bash
 apptainer exec \